atsushieno/aap-lv2/README.md

 `sfizz` is distributed under the MIT license, but it has dependencies that are under LGPL2.1, Apache License 2.0, and so on.
 See [the project repository](https://github.com/sfztools/sfizz) for details.

+`fluidsynth` is distributed under LGPL v2.1 license.

+`ayumi-lv2` and `ayumi` are distributed under the MIT license.

 Each of those plugin sets is packaged into one application respectively.